lomorage/lomo-backup/README.md

 Features:

-- :heavy_check_mark: pack all photos/videos into multiple ISOs and upload to Glacier
+- :heavy_check_mark: pack all photos/videos into multiple ISOs and upload to S3
 - :heavy_check_mark: metadata to track which file is in which iso
-- [ ] backup files not in ISO to staging station, Google drive
+- :heavy_check_mark: backup files not in ISO to staging station, Google drive
+- [ ] pack all photos/videos into multiple ISOs and upload to Glancier
 - [ ] encrypt iso files before upload to Glacier, Google drive
 - [ ] metadata to track which files are in staging station
 - [ ] daemon running mode to watch folder change only, avoid scanning all folder daily